Analysis | 5 takeaways from the first presidential debate

 Trump offered little to change that.
 And Biden had some of his strongest moments on this subject.

 At one point, Biden noted Trump once floated injecting disinfectant into people to combat the virus.
-Trump maintained he was “sarcastic.”
+Trump maintained he was being sarcastic.
 (Trump’s presentation did not suggest it was in jest.)

 Trump was also asked about his mask skepticism, at which point he argued masks are fine and that he wears them when he thinks he needs them (which is rarely in public).
 Biden noted that Trump continues to hold rallies in which masks have often been scarce.